 The foods that you should avoid in order to prevent fat accumulation in the liver are:

-- Foods with saturated fats: yellow cheese, cream cheese, curd cheese, chocolate, cookies, cakes, tinned foods, sauces, butter, coconut, margarine, pizza, or hamburgers;
+- Foods with saturated fats: yellow cheese, cream cheese, curd cheese, chocolate, cookies, cake, canned food, sauces, butter, coconut, margarine, pizza, or hamburgers;

 - Sugary products, especially processed ones, such as cookies and juices;

 - Fast food, and premade-made meals;